-Whether you are a junior webmaster or a seasoned full-stack dev dealing with WordPress, you've surely heard these lines:
+Whether you are a junior webmaster or a seasoned full-stack developer, you've surely heard these lines:

 - Custom coding by hand your themes assures maximum power, flexibility and optimization if you're a pro developer, but can be a slow and painful process.